paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-053-miscellaneous-rights-and-benefits.md

 <a id="section-1051a"></a>
 ## § 1051a.
 Liaison officers of certain foreign nations; administrative services and support; travel, subsistence, medical care, and other personal expenses
-**(a) Authority.—** The Secretary of Defense may provide administrative services and support for the performance of duties by a liaison officer of another nation involved in a military operation with the United States while the liaison officer is assigned temporarily as follows:
+**(a) Authority.—** Subject to subsection (d), the Secretary of Defense may provide administrative services and support for the performance of duties by a liaison officer of another nation while the liaison officer is assigned temporarily as follows:

-(1) To the headquarters of a combatant command, component command, or subordinate operational command of the United States in connection with the planning for, or conduct of, a military operation.
+(1) To the headquarters of a combatant command, component command, or subordinate operational command of the United States.

-(2) To the headquarters of the combatant command assigned by the Secretary of Defense the mission of joint warfighting experimentation and joint forces training.
+(2) To the Joint Staff.

 **(b) Travel, Subsistence, and Medical Care Expenses.—**

-(1) The Secretary may pay the expenses specified in paragraph (2) of a liaison officer of a developing country in connection with the assignment of that officer to the headquarters of a combatant command as described in subsection (a), if the assignment is requested by the commander of the combatant command.
+(1) The Secretary may pay the expenses specified in paragraph (2) of a liaison officer of a developing country in connection with the assignment of that officer as described in subsection (a), if the assignment is requested by the commander of the combatant command or by the Chairman of the Joint Chiefs of Staff, as appropriate.

 (2) Expenses of a liaison officer that may be paid under paragraph (1) in connection with an assignment described in that paragraph are the following: